Hola, cyber visitors. Bienvenidos/Welcome

 Size: 12" x 12" digital print on aluminum panel

-Price: $500WHO - WHAT - WHEN - WHY
+WHO - WHAT - WHEN - WHY

 According to my father, (Henry Lee Lopez), my name was given to me by my mother (Sara Quiroz Laborin).
 “Your mother did not want you to have a traditional 'Mexican' name and it is spelled this way because she did not know how to spell."
 My father was not always this ornery and if he thought he was insulting my mother, he was mistaken.

 Bearing no shame my mother (who had 15 siblings) replied, “That’s right.
 I only finished the 3rd grade because I had to stay home and work so that my younger brothers and sisters that were light-skinned could go to the 'American' school."
-My mother who was raised in a small Mormon community that was settled by Americans in Casas Grandes, Chihuahua, Mexico, had never shared something about her past which negatively reflected how she had been mistreated as a "dark-skinned" Mexican.
-When confronted on this subject she said it was because she did not want me to suffer her pain.
+Sadly, this truth deeply affected my mother who suffered the discrimination of being a dark-skinned Native who was raised in a small Mormon community that was settled by Americans in Casas Grandes, Chihuahua, Mexico.

 MY ROOTS